homearanya/active-escapes/src/pages/tours/vulture-trail.md

   image: ../../img/listing/img-06-vulturehike.jpg
   tagline: Vulture Sightings
   title: Soar with the Vultures
   description: 'Overnighting in high mountain cabins, this newly launched slackpacker, offers a birds-eye view of one of only two vulture colonies in the Drakensberg.
-Just 3hrs drive from the major airports, this trail offers the perfect long weekend getaway from Joburg and Durbs.'
+Just 3hrs drive from the major airports, this trail offers the perfect long weekend getaway from Joburg and Durban.'
 destinationTour:
   order: 2
   image: ../../img/listing/drak-vulture.jpg
   title: Soar with the Vultures – Northern Drakensberg
   description: 'Overnighting in high mountain cabins, this newly launched slackpacker, offers a birds-eye view of one of only two vulture colonies in the Drakensberg.
-Just 3hrs drive from the major airports, this trail offers the perfect long weekend getaway from Joburg and Durbs.'
+Just 3hrs drive from the major airports, this trail offers the perfect long weekend getaway from Joburg and Durban.'
   emailLink: mailto:tours@active-escapes.co.za?subject=Vulture Hike Enquiry – Drak Destination Listing
 ---